Last winter in Joplin was foot-numbing, face-freezing, finger-cracking

 drive regardless of a storm, let others know when you are leaving, where

-you are going and when you expect to arrive. - Take your cellphone with you (but don’t use it while driving) to
+• Take your cellphone with you (but don’t use it while driving) to

 call a towing service, law enforcement agency or others if your vehicle